 'Play-training' is a key part of training your puppy as a working gundog

 Always try to keep a young spaniel puppy within 10 yards of you at all time.
-The principle for this is simple.
+The reason why is straightforward.
 It’s easier to teach them to go out further on a retrieve later on than to have to run them down every five minutes because they have gone too far!

 When the puppy goes beyond the 10 yard limit crouch down to make yourself seem small, and call the pup’s name to get its attention.

 At some point the puppy will ignore your call.
 At this point you must rush over and give him a gentle poke with your finger to get his attention.
 Now back away, calling his name and encouraging him to come to you.
 When he does come back, give him lots of fuss as a reward.